1301 Luisa Street, Suite B • Santa Fe, New Mexico 87505 [Map]

 The mediation begins with signing the Agreement to Mediate.
 It sets out the conditions and characteristics of mediation, some basic ground rules for discussion, and the mediator's fee.
 In the session, each person has opportunity to speak and to be heard, until the issues and perspectives are clear.
 The mediator facilitates the discussion and negotiation until the parties reach agreement.

 The typical outcome of mediation is a Memorandum of Agreement, which describes in writing the terms of settlement reached through mediation.
 For informal disputes, this is usually sufficient.
+For some legal matters, this document goes to the attorneys for review, revision and inclusion with the case documents.

 WHY MEDIATION WORKS: